 Gemas is small railway station in Negeri Sembilan state, to the south of Kuala Lumpur.
 Long distance northbound trains heading towards Padang Besar on the border with Thailand depart from Gemas, and this is the station to go to next from Johor Bharu if you are planning to complete the popular Singapore to Bangkok train route.
 There are no direct trains from Johor Bharu to Penang so you need to change trains in Gemas.

 Train Times from Gemas to Penang

-There is 1 direct train services a day from Gemas to Butterworth Railway Station in Penang which you can book online.
+There is currently 1 direct train service a day from Gemas to Butterworth Railway Station in Penang.

 Use the Search Box below to buy your train tickets from Gemas to Butterworth Railway Station near Penang Island:

 Trains to Penang depart from Gemas Railway Station..

 For Penang alight from the train at Butterworth Railway Station and then either take the ferry or a taxi to Penang Island.

 The cheapest way to travel from Butterworth Railway Station to Penang Island is to take the Rapid Ferry commuter service which departs from from a port near to the train station and arrives 15 to 20 minutes later in George Town, which is the main town on Penang Island.
 The adult one-way fare on the ferry from Butterworth to George Town is 1.2 MYR, and 0.6 MYR for children.